benshimonz/V1/README.md

 todo

-_**Q216:** Any dragon that Balerion froze in the three 30-day timeframes in which it froze the largest number of dragons_
+_**Q216:** Any dragon that Balerion froze in the three 30-day timeframes in which it froze dragons the largest number of times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q216.png)